h3abionet/h3agwas-examples/requirement/ubuntu/README.md

 ### run a test

-a small test has been developped to run on test data set and differen part of pipeline.
+you can used `run_test.bash`, script has parameter to run the test data set
 Script taked 5 arguments :
- * testdone : script to test qc, assoc
+ * testdone : script to test :
+   * qc : perform qc
- * h3agwasdir : where find h3agwas repositotu
+ * h3agwasdir : where find h3agwas repositorie
  * profile slurm ?
-SIngularity?
+SIngularity? standart
  * nextflowbin : where find nextflow
  * other option  (optional)